 Personally, I think mares tend to get a bum rap.

-And, of course, one can use the word “great” in many contexts.
-Sarah is a 30 year-old Quarterhorse mare who has happily carried her owner over fences, across creeks, through deserts, and around traffic for 17 years (depending on where she was stabled).
-Over the years, she’s won ribbons, and hearts.
-Sarah’s pretty great by any definition, although she hasn’t gotten any publicity (until now).
+And, of course, the word “great” can be used in many contexts.
+Sarah was a Quarterhorse mare who has happily carried her owner over fences, across creeks, through deserts, and around traffic for 20 years (depending on where she was stabled).
+Over the years, she won ribbons: and hearts.
+Sarah’s was pretty great by any definition, although she never got any publicity (until now).
+She had to be put to sleep a few years ago at the ripe old age of 33.
+All goof things must end.

 Lisa Simpson has a pony – her name is Princess.